brian-mwangi-kamau/BursaryApplications/README.md

 # Bursary Application collection System
 I built a bursary applications collection system for the NG-CDF (Kenya).
+NB: This project is licensed, refer to [this text](https://github.com/brian-mwangi-kamau/BursaryApplications/blob/main/LICENSE.md)

 # Project Overview
 In consideration of non-developers, I wrote a more friendlier and detailed documentation on Hashnode.
 Check it out [here](https://brayo.hashnode.dev/a-bursary-applications-collection-system)